soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 7-19 Administration of the LINC VI Rental Assistance Program.* ::

-HRA shall administer the LINC VI Rental Assistance Program, except that HRA shall make in consultation with DHS initial eligibility determinations pursuant to paragraph (1) of subdivision (a) of section 7-20 of this chapter for households residing in a DHS Shelter.
+HRA shall administer the LINC VI Rental Assistance Program, except that HRA shall make in consultation with DHS initial eligibility determinations pursuant to paragraph (1) of subdivision (a) of 68 RCNY § 7-20 for households residing in a DHS Shelter.